Help grow the archive! drop a knowledge bomb here.

 On one of his early attempts, the Finn made it through the crux and was well on his way to bagging the first ascent, until a disappointing fall from 2/3rds up the problem stopped him in his tracks.
 On his next attempt, he came even closer to topping out the project, this time falling from the very last move, leading to a huge fall.
 On his next attempt, he fell off the very last move again and realized the redpoint crux of the problem was the final move to the lip of the boulder.
 The falls clearly angered Nalle, stating that he couldn’t remember the last time I’d been so disappointed.

 As recalled in his blog entry, on the 12th day of projecting the Livin Large boulder, the conditions were perfect.
 While it was his second consecutive day on the project and the Finn wasn’t feeling completely fresh, he recognized the perfect conditions were too good an opportunity to pass up.
-Undeterred from the lack of volunteers willing to help haul pads to his project, he made the trip out to the boulder with only 4 pads, a fraction of the amount they came with previously.
+Undeterred by the lack of volunteers willing to help haul pads to his project, he made the trip out to the boulder with only 4 pads, a fraction of the amount they came with previously.

-On the last day of the trip, the crew was up at 6.30 am and preparing for an early start on Livin Large.
+On the last day of the trip, the crew was up at 6.30 am and prepared for an early start on Livin Large.
 On that day, the conditions were good.
 The boulder, which sits directly in the sunlight for much of the day was still in the shade, and a dry wind had picked up, helping keep moisture and sweat to a minimum.

 After a short warm-up, Webb pulled onto the problem.
 Days of rehearsing the beta had paid off, and Webb perfectly flew through the first half of the problem.
-As Jimmy edged his way towards the final jug, Hukkataval, Woods, and his other fellow climbers spotted him nervously from 30 feet below.
-In a final push, Webb launched for the jug, and with a loud scream of relief stuck the last move and claimed the illusive first repeat of the boulder.
+As Jimmy edged his way towards the final jug, Hukkataival, Woods, and his other fellow climbers spotted him nervously from 30 feet below.
+In a final push, Webb launched for the jug, and with a loud scream of relief stuck the last move and claimed the elusive first repeat of the boulder.

 Webb’s experience with Livin Large clearly had a profound impact on him.
 He proclaimed that the boulder was one of the most impressive lines he had ever seen and one of the hardest climbs he had ever attempted.